zammad/zammad-documentation/install/univention.rst

 * You should at least have **2 CPU-Cores and 4GB of free RAM**.

-..
-Note:: Running the Zammad app with less than 4GB free RAM will lead to unexpected errors!
+.. note:: Running the Zammad app with less than 4GB free RAM will lead to unexpected errors!

 You see, that's not much - so go a head with the installation.